wchiquito/jj-for-everyone.github.io/src/terminal_basics.md

 - `/usr/local/bin`
 - `/usr/bin`

-What do these four paths mean?
+What do these three paths mean?
 They are the places where your terminal searches for programs to run!
 Let's mess with it to see what happens.
 Set the `PATH` variable to the empty string: